God's Great Banana Skin (song)

-"God's Great Banana Skin" is a song by British singer-songwriter Chris Rea, released in November 1992 by East West Records as the second single from his 12th studio album, God's Great Banana Skin (1992).
+"God's Great Banana Skin" is a song by British singer-songwriter Chris Rea, released on 16 November 1992 by East West Records as the second single from his 12th studio album, God's Great Banana Skin (1992).
 The song was written and produced by Rea, and reached No. 31 on the UK Singles Chart, remaining on the chart for three weeks.

 Background

 Rea was inspired to write the song after he noticed his daughter was tempted to laugh at "somebody who'd been giving her a hard time".
 Rea told John Pidgeon in 1992: "I told her 'don't laugh when people go down even if they've been awful to you because you're tempting God to throw you a banana skin'.
 It's half moral and half superstition.
 Anybody who's done me a disservice in life, and I see them go down, you get tempted to laugh.
 I don't know whether it's superstition or not, or I daren't laugh just in case God throws me a banana skin as well."